-If this field is set to 0 or is not specified, the distinction between batch and interactive nodes is enforced.
+If this field is set to 0 or is not specified, the distinction between alloc batch and interactive nodes is enforced.
 If this field is set as nonzero, no distinction is made by ALPS; job schedulers will likely still limit their placement only to nodes marked as batch.
-By default, it is set to 0.
+Default: 0 bridge Enables the apbridge daemon to provide dynamic rather than static information about the system node configuration to apsched.
+Cray strongly recommends setting the bridge parameter to use the apbridge daemon.
+Default: 1 (enabled) This value controls the width of the ALPS TCP/IP network fan-out fanout tree used by apinit on the compute nodes for ALPS application launch, transfer, and control messages.
+Default: 32 debug This field is set to a default level of 0 for apsched and 1 for apsys.
+For information about valid values, see the apsched(8) and apsys(8) man pages.